 For further information on the joint project, please contact the AOD team via the contact details on this page.

 Intake and assessment for forensic clients

-Assessments are undertaken within two to five days of referral according to identified levels of risk, using a forensic version of the standardised tools and include treatment planning and brokerage of treatment.
+Assessments are undertaken within 2 to 5 days of referral according to identified levels of risk, using a forensic version of the standardised tools, and include treatment planning and brokerage of AOD treatment.

 Forensic-specific programs for alcohol and other drug treatment